jihyungy/academic-kickstart/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

+title = " "
-title = "Focus on understanding & managing thermal impacts of e-mobility systems" subtitle = ""
+subtitle = "Focus on understanding & managing thermal impacts of e-mobility systems" content = " "

 # Showcase personal skills or business features.
 #